cpt-max/Docs/MonoGame Compute Shader Guide.md

     ...
 }
 ```
+In DirectX pixel shaders can also write to buffers and textures, this is not yet implemented for OpenGL.

-While in DX you can read from a StructuredBuffer using shader model 4, in OpenGL you need to use shader model 5 (e.g. vs_5_0).
+In DirectX you can read from a StructuredBuffer using shader model 4, in OpenGL you need to use shader model 5 (e.g. vs_5_0).
 <br><br>